 - 3-4 recommendations.
 Three must be from faculty members at USC.
 One may be a professional recommendation or from faculty from another colleges or universities.
 SIR Professors do not need to write letters.
 Please provide SIR recommender's name(s) and we will obtain these recommendations.

 - 250 word essay in which you demonstrate a clear vision of your goals and how the proposed graduate study will enhance your intellectual and professional development, If you have already graduated, please indicate what you have been doing.
 (Please type your name and USC ID on the top of the page.)

 - National Student Loan Data System for Students print-out (NSLDS).

-All required documents must be submitted to the following address no later than 4:00pm on March 31, 2013.
+All required documents must be submitted to the following address no later than 4:00pm on the last Friday in March.

 School of International Relations-SULLIVAN COMMITTEE

 3518 Trousdale Parkway, VKC 330

 Applications can also be submitted electronically to Ashley Bonanno at firstname.lastname@example.org.
 Please title email SULLIVAN COMMITTEE.